Pedromaia26/LAPR2-ISEP/docs/SprintB/US10_CreateTask(FromESOFT19-20).md

    "Blood tests are frequently characterized by measuring several parameters which for presentation/reporting purposes are organized by categories."

 ###   From the client clarifications:

+      Question: "What is the data that characterize a parameter?"

+      Answer: